Google Analytics UTM parameters: How to create them?

-While you may be clear about the need to use tracking parameters in your URLs, you probably have many questions about how they work.
-We’re here to find the answer to your questions and give some useful tips on best practices for creating UTMs.
+Even if you’re already convinced about the need to use tracking parameters in your URLs, you probably have many doubts about how they work.
+We are here address all your questions and give you some useful tips on best practices for creating UTMs.

 What are UTM parameters?